15 Best Fall Prevention Balance Exercises for Seniors

 Leg Raises

 Leg raises are great for seniors wanting to balance better and avoid falls.
 These exercises help strengthen hips and engage the core.
-Both are key for staying stable as you get older.
+Both are important for staying stable as you get older.

 Doing leg raises works many important muscles.
 It helps you stay independent and mobile.
 The exercise: